sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-dump978-usa-only.md

 To explain this addition, the `readsb` container will connect to the `dump978` container on port `37981` and receive UAT data.

+The UAT data will be sent out over BEAST connections from the feeder containers to the `readsb` container.

 ## Refresh running containers

 At this point, you can issue the command `docker-compose up -d` to refresh both the `readsb` and `dump978` containers.